funvill/funvill.github.io/_posts/2010-04-05-round-the-clock.md

 ---
-title: Round The Clock
+title: "Round The Clock"
 date: 2010-04-05 18:00:00
+categories:
+- Dice
-categories: Dice Games
+- Games
+slug: round-the-clock

 ---

 Round the Clock is a dice game.

 <strong>What you need to play this game</strong>